Internment of Japanese Americans: Hardship and material loss

 Boy Scouts at the Granada War Relocation Center raise the flag to half-staff during a memorial service for the first six Nisei soldiers from this Center who were killed in action in Italy.
 The service was attended by 1,500 Amache internees.
 August 5, 1944.

 Many detainees lost irreplaceable personal property due to restrictions that prohibited them from taking more than they could carry into the camps.
 These losses were compounded by theft and destruction of items placed in governmental storage.
 Leading up to their incarceration, Nikkei were prohibited from leaving the Military Zones or traveling more than 5 mi from home, forcing those who had to travel for work, like truck farmers and residents of rural towns, to quit their jobs.
 Many others were simply fired for their Japanese heritage.

 Many Japanese Americans encountered continued housing injustice after the war.
 Alien land laws in California, Oregon, and Washington barred the Issei from owning their pre-war homes and farms.
 Many had cultivated land for decades as tenant farmers, but they lost their rights to farm those lands when they were forced to leave.
 Other Issei (and Nisei who were renting or had not completed payments on their property) had found families willing to occupy their homes or tend their farms during their incarceration.
 However, those unable to strike a deal with caretakers had to sell their property, often in a matter of days and at great financial loss to predatory land speculators, who made huge profits.

 In addition to these monetary and property losses, there were seven who were shot and killed by sentries: Kanesaburo Oshima, 58, during an escape attempt from Fort Sill, Oklahoma; Toshio Kobata, 58, and Hirota Isomura, 59, during transfer to Lordsburg, New Mexico; James Ito, 17, and Katsuji James Kanegawa, 21, during the December 1942 Manzanar Riot; James Hatsuaki Wakasa, 65, while walking near the perimeter wire of Topaz; and Shoichi James Okamoto, 30, during a verbal altercation with a sentry at the Tule Lake Segregation Center.

 Hatano Farm is located south of Los Angeles.
 It was shut down in 2022 by city officials, but recently gained status as a point of historical interest by vote from the California State Resources Commission.
 Upon returning from incarceration, U.S. Army veteran James Hatano settled and began to grow flowers.
 His land was located in Rancho Palos Verdes and was acquired through a federal lease in 1953.
-Hatano was one of the only returning Japanese who decided to farm again.